 The mission of KON is to empower leaders through scholarship, research, and leadership.
 Kappa Beta Xi chapter membership is open to all majors in FCS.
 Membership requirements include completion of 8 hours in FCS courses plus 45 total hours, a second-semester sophomore, and rank in the top 25% of their FCS class.
 Benefits of membership include opportunities for graduate scholarships, fellowships, internship scholarship, local and national leadership opportunities, and preference for Federal Jobs-Entry at GS-7 level if all requirements are met.
-KON national initiatives include an online Undergraduate Research Journal, Appreciative Inquiry, Kids and Careers in the Human Sciences, Reflective Human Action, Mentoring, and a Matter of Ethics.
-As of 2016, Kappa Beta Xi has received 26 Chapter of Excellence Awards!
+KON national initiatives include an online Undergraduate Research Journal and an annual Conclave and Assembly of Delegates.
+As of 2022, Kappa Beta Xi has received 27 Chapter of Excellence Awards!